oasysgames/oasys-docs/docs/tech-docs/1-whats-oasys/3-oasys-architecture/1-2-original-rollup.md

 In Ethereum's Layer 1 structure, there were many scalability problems.
 For example, for many users, even if they wanted to give fast transactions, there was a limit for users and builders due to the limitation of transaction speed.
 This issue was highly adopted while designing Oasys.
 As a result, the roll-up was determined to be the most reliable of the scaling solutions at this point.

-In the case of the existing Layer 2, one Layer 2 accepts many Ecker systems.
-This creates a new Layer 2 name, but the resulting project teams are attributed to Ethereum.
-Introducing it as a scaling solution, but it is greatly affected by Ethereum.
+In the case of the existing Layer 2, one Layer 2 is greatly affected by Ethereum's status.
 Of course, Ethereum is not a specialized part of the game because it is a chain made for many purposes.

 To address this and ensure the verses' independence, Oasys has come to form a Multiple Optimistic Rollup.